MAJOR GRANT

 Phase I - Abstract

 The application process begins with completing an abstract.
 The abstract consists of basic background information on your project and allows the AGFAC to become familiar with you and your idea.
 The AGFAC will review your project and provide initial feedback to help guide you through the full application process.
+Below are the major sections of the abstract that you should be preparted to submit.
+For a full list of questions and to help prepare your abstract see this Major Grant abstract preparation document

 Project Approvals